Paul Kane’s Rocky Mountains

 In late 1847, the artist, Paul Kane begins his hike across the Rocky Mountains from Boat Encampment to Edmonton House.
 This is not the time of year I would enjoy a hike across the mountains, but it is obviously something that the outgoing Fall Express men are used to.

 As you know, Thomas Lowe arrived at Boat Encampment on October 29, and on October 30, he headed downriver toward Fort Colvile and, eventually, Fort Vancouver.
-Thomas Lowe’s story is told in my published book, The York Factory Express, which you can purchase here: http://ronsdalepress.com/york-factory-express-the/
+Thomas Lowe’s story is told in my published book, The York Factory Express.
+You can order the book through your local bookstore, or via Amazon.
+For American booksellers, the distributor for Ronsdale Press in the United States is Independent Publishers Group.

 Paul Kane was actually travelling out in the Fall Express, and he would travel over the Rocky Mountains with the Saskatchewan men who had brought Thomas Lowe down the Big Hill to Boat Encampment.
 From Jasper’s House he would be shipped downriver to Fort Assiniboine and Edmonton House, where normally men who came out in the Fall Express spent the winter.
 But let us see what Paul Kane himself has to say of his journey across the Rocky Mountains.
 Here we go!